PennyLaneAI/pennylane-lightning/pennylane_lightning/src/benchmarks/README.md

 $ ./BuildGBench/benchmarks/apply_operations
 ```

-The follwoing arguments could be altered:
+The following arguments could be altered:
 - `Pennylane::Gates::KernelType`;
 - Floating point precision type;
 - List of gates that script would randomly pick from to apply to the state vector;